SharePoint

 Role of OT - Empower

-Disability, illness and COVID-19 can hamper and affect our routines, lifestyle, work, income and future plans.
+Disability or illness can hamper and affect our routines, lifestyle, work, income and future plans.
 Generally, many of us are trying to adapt to this new normal to the best of our ability.
 For the elderly frail and people with disability, they are more disproportionately affected.
 Let's walk you through the concept of participation to understand and identify the enablers and barriers in our environment, and how an Occupational Therapists can guide us to resume the activities we used to enjoy, in the following story.

 Mr Ali is a 60 year old gentleman who enjoys sports and led an active lifestyle.
 He participated in Tai Chi almost daily with his friends.
 He had a stroke that resulted in weakness in left arm and leg.